 Agriturismo Experiences Get Local

 As the sun set with a layer of rosy pinks and indigos over the Chianti hills, a faint rap on the door of our three bedroom agriturismo cottage brought Duccio’s oldest daughter Mariasole, a curious, doe-eyed five-year-old.
-Hands overflowing with art supplies, books and a huge bag of verna, the family’s signature flour milled just down the road, the gifts represented everything travel means to me, connecting with people, partaking in their rituals, and breaking bread, literally.
+Hands overflowing with art supplies, books, and a huge bag of verna, the family’s signature, ancient grain flour milled just down the road, her gifts represented everything travel means to me, connecting with people, partaking in their rituals, and breaking bread, literally.

 The three courses, each more delicious than the next, were accompanied by a never-ending fountain of distinctly different Chianti wines.
 Cheeks aching with laughter, we occasionally stole glances at the children snuggled up together by the fire, bonding over glitter markers and fresh olives until well past their bedtimes.

 The next morning, we left our Tuscan farmhouse on foot to get a better lay of the agriturismo’s agricultural architecture.
 With Duccio as our guide and his trusty companion, Sharon the Donkey offering our daughter the best seat in the house, we started down the gentle, rolling hills of the Tuscan countryside.
 As we walked, he explained there is much concern for keeping close the traditions in the eastern part of Florence province due to an introduction of industrialized processing and harmful pesticides.

 As ongoing evidence gathered by area farmers points to alterations of the delicate ecosystem, the region’s citizens banded together to form a coalition, The Foresta Modello de le Montagne Fiorentine, aiming to balance development of environmental, economic and social sustainability of the territory.
 In cooperation with provincial government, the group is creating cultural and educational programs that teach tourists and locals the value of stewardship and the importance of preservation.